vmiklos/vmiklos.github.com/2026/sd-bullet-improvements.md

 [![Outliner shape with two outline styles](https://share.vmiklos.hu/blog/sd-bullet-improvements/sd-bullet-improvements-3.png)](https://share.vmiklos.hu/blog/sd-bullet-improvements/sd-bullet-improvements-3.png)

+Notice how the last paragraph has a slightly inconsistent formatting, due to direct formatting.
+Let's fix this.

-And now you go to the start of the first bullet, which is currently connected to the first outline style, toggle bullets off and then toggle it on again.
-We used to create direct formatting in this case, which disconnects it from outline style and your content will look inconsistent if you change those outline styles later.
-Now we clear direct formatting when we turn off the bullet, so next time you turn bullets on, it'll be again connected to the outline style's bullet configuration and the content will look better on style updates.
+Go to the end of the last bullet, which is currently not connected to an outline style, toggle bullets off and then toggle it on again.
+Now we clear direct formatting when we turn off the bullet, so next time you turn bullets on, it'll be again connected to the outline style's bullet configuration and the content will look better.

 Note how this even improves consistency: Writer was behaving the same way already, when toggling bullets off and then toggle on again resulted in getting rid of previously applied unwanted direct